 Skewered in Florida – kabobs in various forms spread across the state

-Smart chefs and wise home cooks, my mother among them, suspected there were five or six recipes in the world common to every tribe on the planet, believing that each tribe started with the same idea and came up with its own variation.
-Surely shish kebab is one: Meat on a stick has to be as ancient as fire.
+Smart chefs and wise home cooks, my mother among them, suspect there are about five or six recipes in the world that are common to every tribe on the planet, believing that each tribe started with the same idea and came up with its own variation.
+Surely shish kebob is one: Meat on a stick has to be as ancient as fire.

 Skewers have become popular for very modern reasons.
 Kabobs are quick to cook (with little heat or space, ideal for food trucks), handheld and highly portable, fresh, generally low-carb and easily augmented with vegetables.
 What was cooked on small roadside fires for centuries has established a place on fast, casual menus.

 Shish kabobs of modern taste trace their origins to Greece and Turkey and into western Asia.
 The first word probably comes from Turkish for skewer, fancifully a warrior’s sword, while kabob is traced to the Persian word for grilling or roasting.

 Depending on the dressings and marinades and the meat or fish — beef, lamb, chicken, shrimp, tuna, octopus — it’s a world-beater of many flavors.
 And Florida has almost every kind.